paradisec-archive/digitising_manuscripts/index.md

 ###### Setting up the shelf clamp
 Using just the shelf clamp and the tripod's centre post is by far the simplest combination, especially if there is any travel involved.
 The only drawback is that this requires a shelf that you can clamp to.
 However, if you are in a very remote location you could construct something with timber, bamboo, or even a smooth, sturdy branch.
 Just make sure it is strong and secure enough to hold your camera and allows you to create consistant images.

-Below are two configurations with the shelf clamp and an actual shelf (no need for bamboo this time).
+Below are two configurations with the shelf clamp.
 The image on the left is with the Canon EOS 700D tethered to a laptop for remote capture.
 The image on the right is the Canon PowerShot; images are being captured to the camera's SD card.

 <p align="center">
   <img width="300" src="images/imgcap-clamp-both_cameras.jpg">
 </p>

->**Note:** Lighting can be directed toward a wall, not directly on the tape or notebook.
-This creates enough reflected light for the photos.
-When you review your images after your shoot and find that you would like them to be a bit lighter, you can batch edit the lighting using Adobe Bridge (discussed below).

 ##### Kaiser Reprokid Photo Stand
 The Reprokid model is a compact camera stand that can accommodate small, lightweight cameras.
 It works really well with either of the above Canon cameras.
 This photo stand came with the lighting set, so one does not need to figure out where to attach any lighting.
 The vertical post is ruled so you can retrieve the distance of the lens to the target, or just make note of the camera placement for quick set up the next time you shoot.
 The base is a hard plastic grey surface so I use black matte card stock under my items.
 You can place a ruler or a [colour separation guide and grey scales patch](https://www.kodak.com/en/motion/page/color-separation-guides-and-gray-scales) on the base if you need this level of size or colour precision in your image capture.